Can You Die from Withdrawal?

 What Helps with Detox and Withdrawal?

 The safest way to attempt detox is under the care of an expert detox program.
 This involves a high level of support during which symptoms are closely observed throughout the detox.
-The trained staff members are able to provide the medical support needed to help manage the symptoms as they emerge.
+The trained staff members are able to provide the support needed to help manage the symptoms as they emerge.
 They are also trained to spot signs of serious trouble, and will react swiftly.

 There are many drugs available to help someone going through detox.
 Simple over-the-counter meds can help with nausea, headache, fever, joint and muscle pain, and diarrhea.
 Some drugs can be helpful in preventing seizures, while others help reduce drug cravings.